Inca · Machu Picchu · Amazon

 Machu Picchu — The Citadel Itself

 Machu Picchu entry is strictly timed and capped.
 Book through machupicchu.gob.pe at least 2–3 months ahead (5–6 months for July–August peak).
-Choose 6am entry.
+Choose the earliest entry slot.
 Hire a licensed guide at the gate.
 Bring a poncho — afternoon rain is common even in dry season.

 5